 With tickets starting at $44 per person and several ticket options to choose from, this romantic NYC experience doesn’t come cheap–but it’s sure to be one to remember.
 While the 86th-floor observation deck is the most classic viewpoint, some tickets will also allow you and your partner to head up to the 102nd floor for an even higher birds-eye view of NYC’s Midtown and downtown, stretching all the way to the Financial District and beyond.

 Not sure whether you should visit the Empire State Building during the day or at night?
-While the night is undoubtedly more romantic, there’s something to be said for the photos you and your partner can take together during the day, too, while appreciating the details of Manhattan’s landscape from above.
+While the night is undoubtedly more romantic and one of the classic things to do in NYC at night, there’s something to be said for the photos you and your partner can take together during the day, too, while appreciating the details of Manhattan’s landscape from above.
 If you can’t decide which you prefer, consider booking an AM/PM ticket that allows you guys to visit twice!

 2. Row Boating In Central Park